 Sticky Blogging SEO – This follow-up course to Sticky Blogging will teach you everything you need to know about how to optimize your blog posts so Google will feature them in its search.

 Pinch of Yum Food Photography – This photography ebook covers it all!
 By the end of reading it and following the techniques, you’ll be taking photographs like a pro!

 Adobe Stock – Although using Adobe Stock can often be slow and frustrating, it’s the easiest and best source of photos on any topic.
 Also, in the past year, Adobe has added more photojournalistic images to its subscription service which is a plus.

 PicMonkey – Picmonkey is full of great fonts and many ways to customize and edit images.
 I tend to use it in conjunction with Canva.

-Canva – Canva is a great easy-to-use tool for basic graphic design – creating pins for Pinterest, images for Facebook or printables for your blog.
+Canva – Canva is a great easy-to-use tool for basic graphic design: creating pins for Pinterest, images for Facebook or printables.

-Lightroom – Adobe Lightroom is an excellent tool to perfect photos – adjust lighting, exposure, adjust whitebalance, etc.
+Lightroom – Adobe Lightroom is an excellent tool to perfect photos: adjust lighting, exposure, white balance, etc.

 Disclosure Policy– Learn more about having a disclosure policy and what you’ll need to make known on your site.